BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

 # 2nd Challenge

-Each team should develop a chat application that uses the `Code Generator` and `Group Chat Manager` hyperties that can deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
-The `Code Generator` hyperty generates a code according to the name of your team that should be passed an input.
+Each team should develop a chat application that uses the `Code Generator Reporter` and `Group Chat Manager` hyperties that can deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
+The `Code Generator Reporter` hyperty generates a code according to the name of your team that should be passed an input.
 The `Group Chat Manager` hyperty main functionality is to handle text conversations among groups, including:

  * Creation of a new Group Chat with possibility to invite users to join it